slhuang520/study/README.md

   Learn how to use webpack to build the ES6 grammer.

 #1.8 nodeJS
-  Learn NodeJS's basic grammer and how to use the 3-part constructor express of the nodeJS.
+  Learn NodeJS's basic grammer and how to use the 3-part constructor express of the nodeJS.<br>
   Should run [npm install] after download this demo.